kcsheng/your-daily-5-minutes/README.md

 ---

-A responsive app for an individual who seeks 5 minute entertainment by a video, a song, fun facts or news headlines.
-Your daily 5 minutes is a collaborative project of four team members.
+A responsive app for an individual who seeks 5 minute entertainment by a video, a song or news headlines.
+Your daily 5 minutes is a collaborative project of four developers.

 ### Branding(Tagline)